 2. Be Detail-Oriented

 Once you have information on a specific trip, set up a time to speak with the teacher.
-“You want to walk through the day,” says Gina Clowes, director of education for the Virginia-based FARE (Food Allergy Research and Education).
+“You want to walk through the day,” says Gina Clowes, former director of education for the Virginia-based FARE (Food Allergy Research and Education).
 “Others are not looking at things through allergy-coloured glasses.”
 Ask about everything from what will be done on the field trip to bus seating arrangements, and where students will be eating lunch.

 It’s also a good idea to research the venue by looking at its website, calling ahead, visiting it in person, and asking other parents who have been there.